Xomega-Net/Xomega.Docs/docs/generators/enums/enum-xml.md

 ##  Generator inputs

-The generator takes static enumerations declared in the model using `enum` element, and outputs them into the specified XML file using the same format, as the one that is used in the model.
-If enumeration inherits from another enumeration, the list of items will be merged with the base enumeration.
+The generator takes static enumerations declared in the model using `enum` element and outputs them into the specified XML file using the same format, as the one that is used in the model.
+If an enumeration inherits from another enumeration, the list of items will be merged with the base enumeration.

 The snippet below illustrates how the `sales order status` enumeration extends from the base `order status` enumeration, removes the `New` item, changes the value for the `Rejected` and `Cancelled` items, and adds new `Backordered` and `Shipped` items.